 Below is an excerpt from Storey’s Guide to Raising Rabbits, 5th Edition © Bob Bennett.
-Used with permission from Storey Publishing, which is also giving a copy to one of our readers.
-See below for details on entering.
+Used with permission from Storey Publishing.

 Rabbits can help your garden grow, and your garden can do the same for your rabbits.
 The manure is great for growing most anything, and some garden produce can help you feed your rabbits.
 Rabbit manure contains higher proportions of nitrogen and phosphorus than many other manures and more potash than most.
 It won’t burn plants or lawns even when applied fresh.
 It comes in a convenient round, dry form.
 I can’t get enough of the stuff, and everybody keeps trying to talk me out of it.
 Every spring my gardening neighbors expect at least a feed sack full (along with the tomato plants I give them).

 Make Manure Go a Long Way: Compost!

 You can use rabbit manure just the way it is, forked up from under the hutches.
 But composting it with other materials will make it go farther and enhance its value as an all-around fertilizer and soil conditioner.

 Twice a year, I push garden cartloads of manure to an area near my garden and build compost heaps.
 In November, when all the leaves fall from my large trees, I build piles of alternating layers of rabbit manure and leaves, along with plants from my fall garden cleanup, interspersed with sprinklings of superphosphate, lime, and sometimes chemical fertilizer.
 In spring, I build additional heaps, using more manure and leftover leaves plus those from the spring cleanup.
 Later I add grass clippings and weeds to the heaps, and thus I have a supply of late-summer compost to add to my spring output.